-We currently expect that amortization of intangibles for 2003, including the impact of Inktomi, will increase in absolute dollars as compared to 2002.
+We currently expect amortization of intangibles to increase further, in absolute dollars, as compared to 2002 as a result of the Overture acquisition.

 Restructuring Costs.
-During 2001, we announced restructuring programs to balance our investment in growth areas with the desire to modify our nearterm business plan to reflect an economic and capital market slowdown.
-These restructuring programs included worldwide workforce reductions of approximately \$15.1 million and consolidation of excess facilities and other charges of approximately \$42.3 million, which were classified as operating expenses in 2001.
+During 2001, we announced restructuring programs to balance our investment in growth areas with the desire to modify our near-term business plan to reflect an economic and capital market slowdown.
+These restructuring programs included worldwide workforce reductions of approximately \$15 million and consolidation of excess facilities and other charges of approximately \$42 million, which were classified as operating expenses in 2001.

-A summary of the restructuring costs during the three months ended March 31, 2003 is as follows (in thousands):
+A summary of the restructuring accrual during the nine months ended September 30, 2003 is as follows (in thousands):

-estructuring Accrual at ember 31, 2002 Cash Payments Restructuring Accrual at March 31, 2003 Consolidation of excess facilities and other charges \$ 11,745 \$ (1,999) \$ 9,746
+estructuring Accrual at ember 31, 2002 Cash Payments Restructuring Accrual September 30, 2003 Consolidation of excess facilities and other charges \$ 11,745 \$ (3,311) \$ 8,434